Niche-Lab/modeling-guide/paper/_1-2_classification/ms.md

 ## Classification

-Classification models aim to predict categorical outcomes such as 'healthy' or 'sick', 'susceptible' or 'resistant', and 'high yield' or 'low yield'.
-This section presents a hypothetical example to highlight how the choice of performance metrics can lead to misleading model evaluations.
-Consider a binary classification model predicted on ten samples, of which four are positive (+) and six are negative (-), and the model produces a list of probabilities between 0 and 1, indicating the likelihood that each sample belongs to the positive class.
-The prediction can be expressed as the following joint probability distribution:
+Classification models aim to predict categorical outcomes such as 'healthy' or 'sick,' 'susceptible' or 'resistant,' and 'high yield' or 'low yield.’
+This section presents a hypothetical example to highlight how the choice of different performance metrics can lead to different interpretations of a model's effectiveness.
+The example focuses on binary classification, where the outcome is either positive (Y=1) or negative (Y=0).
+Suppose a binary classification model always outputs a probability between 0 and 1, indicating the likelihood that a sample belongs to the positive class.
+It assumes that the model has high confidence in correctly predicting 1 out of 4 positive samples, and 5 out of 6 negative samples.
+This example intends to illustrate a scenario where the positive outcome is rare, such as predicting the onset of a calving event in dairy cows (Ouellet et al 2016 and Borchers 2017).
+The model performance can be summarized in the following probability distribution:

 $$
 P(X, Y) = \begin{cases}